survivejs/react-book/manuscript/04_implementing_notes.md

 We have a fairly well working little application now.
 We can create, update and delete `Notes` now.
 During this process we learned something about props and state.
 There's more than that to React, though.

-T> Now remove is sort of blunt.
-You remove `Notes` and that's it.
+T> Now deletion is sort of blunt.
 One interesting way to develop this further would be to add confirmation.
 One simple way to achieve this would be to show yes/no buttons before performing the action.
 The logic would be more or less the same as for editing.
 This behavior could be extracted into a component of its own.

 ## Styling Notes